IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

 Fuel-economy numbers for the new diesel engine were not available as of this writing.
 EPA estimates with the 4-cylinder are 20 city/27 highway with rear-wheel drive and 19/25 with 4-wheel drive.
 The 4-cylinder with the 6-speed manual (which is available only with rear-wheel drive) is rated at 19/26.
 Numbers for the V6 are 18/26 with rear-wheel drive and 17/24 with 4-wheel drive.
 In Consumer Guide testing, a 4WD Colorado Crew Cab short bed with the V6 engine and Z71 off-road package averaged 17.4 mpg in mostly city driving.

 VALUE IN CLASS

-The Colorado and Canyon now face strong competition from the redesigned-for-2016 Toyota Tacoma, but they still take top honors in their class almost by default.
-As fresh designs, they naturally trump the aged Nissan Frontier and Toyota Tacoma (which were last redesigned for 1998 and 2005, respectively).
-With their competitive feature sets and sensible-yet-functional exterior dimensions, these new GM pickups make a strong case against many full-size pickups as well.
+The Colorado and Canyon now face strong competition from the redesigned-for-2016 Toyota Tacoma, but they still take top honors in our book because of their broad model lineup, the newly available diesel engine, and the availability of a full-time 4WD system on the GMC Canyon.
+With their competitive feature sets and sensible-yet-functional exterior dimensions, these GM pickups make a strong case against many full-size pickups as well.

 |DRIVE WHEELS||Rear or 4-Wheel Drive|